USPTO Examiner ADAM MOHAMMED SOHAIL - Art Unit 3771

 Executive Summary

-Examiner ADAM, MOHAMMED SOHAIL works in Art Unit 3771 and has examined 181 patent applications in our dataset.
-With an allowance rate of 68.0%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 32 months.
+Examiner ADAM, MOHAMMED SOHAIL works in Art Unit 3771 and has examined 168 patent applications in our dataset.
+With an allowance rate of 69.0%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 34 months.

 Allowance Patterns

-Examiner ADAM, MOHAMMED SOHAIL's allowance rate of 68.0% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner ADAM, MOHAMMED SOHAIL's allowance rate of 69.0% places them in the 31% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns